Letters To The Editor

 Our team at LeapEd first met the leaders, teachers, students and the community when we started our Trust School Programme in 2015.
 At that time, the students were passive learners and did not take an active interest in their learning.
 Classrooms were teacher-centric and parental and community engagement was minimal.
 The school did not have a structured improvement plan and there was very little cross-collaboration to collectively improve student outcomes.

-Cut to 2022, and we now see a school that has the capacity and confidence to develop its own digital tool (SmartZoom) to continuously track student progress, critical to overcome the switch from standardised testing (UPSR) to school-based assessment during the pandemic.
+Cut to 2022, and we now see a school that has the capacity and confidence to develop its digital tool (SmartZoom) to continuously track student progress, critical to overcoming the switch from standardised testing (UPSR) to school-based assessment during the pandemic.

 A school, despite serving a low-income community, that has, in all its generosity, pledged any winnings to help other schools in Malaysia with their SmartZoom innovation for all children across Malaysia.

 Malaysians have mobilised to fight for Malaysia for all sorts of things.
-We have roasted MasterChef judges over chicken rendang all the way in the UK for saying our chicken rendang needs crispier skin.
+We have roasted MasterChef judges over chicken rendang in the UK for saying our chicken rendang needs crispier skin.
 We have taken a man to task for uploading a photo of a female thigh.
-We have rallied on social media and on Whatsapp to help those in need during the lockdowns.
+We have rallied on social media and on WhatsApp to help those in need during the lockdowns.

 If there’s one thing Malaysians know how to do, it’s to harness the power of social media to make a difference.
 And we now have another opportunity to do so.